-Cash, Cash Equivalents, and Marketable Securities.
-At December 31, 2011, Ford Credit's cash, cash equivalents, and marketable securities (excluding marketable securities related to insurance activities) totaled \$12.1 billion, compared with \$14.6 billion at year-end 2010.
-In the normal course of its funding activities, Ford Credit may generate more proceeds than are required for its immediate funding needs.
-These excess amounts are maintained primarily as highly liquid investments, which provide liquidity for its short-term funding needs and give it flexibility in the use of its other funding programs.
-Ford Credit's cash, cash equivalents, and marketable securities are held primarily in highly liquid investments, which provide for anticipated and unanticipated cash needs.
-Ford Credit's cash, cash equivalents, and marketable securities (excluding marketable securities related to insurance activities) primarily include U.S. Treasury obligations, federal agency securities, bank time deposits with investment-grade institutions and non-U.S. central banks, corporate investment-grade securities, A-1/P-1 (or higher) rated commercial paper, debt obligations of a select group of non-U.S. governments, non-U.S. government agencies, supranational institutions and money market funds that carry the highest possible ratings.
+(d) Cash, cash equivalents, and marketable securities (excludes marketable securities related to insurance activities).

+marketable securities (excluding marketable securities related to insurance activities) primarily include U.S. Treasury obligations, federal agency securities, bank time deposits with investment-grade institutions and non-U.S. central banks, corporate investment-grade securities, A-1/P-1 (or higher) rated commercial paper, debt obligations of a select group of non-U.S. governments, non-U.S. government agencies, supranational institutions and money market funds that carry the highest possible ratings.
 Ford Credit currently does not hold cash, cash equivalents, or marketable securities consisting of investments in government obligations of Greece, Ireland, Italy, Portugal, or Spain, nor did Ford Credit hold any at December 31, 2011.
 The average maturity of these investments ranges from 90 days to up to one year and is adjusted based on market conditions and liquidity needs.
 Ford Credit monitors its cash levels and average maturity on a daily basis.
 Cash, cash equivalents, and marketable securities include amounts to be used only to support Ford Credit's securitization transactions of \$3.7 billion and \$4.2 billion at December 31, 2011 and 2010, respectively.